saumas/dcos-docs-site/pages/mesosphere/dcos/services/dcos-monitoring/1.3.1/cli-references/index.md

 The monitoring plugin for the DC/OS command line interface (DC/OS CLI) utility allows you to manage the monitoring stack running on a DC/OS cluster.

-For instructions on how to install the DC/OS Monitoring CLI look at [getting started](../getting-started/) page.
+Instructions on how to install the DC/OS Monitoring CLI can be found [here](../getting-started/index.md).

 To list available commands, run `dcos monitoring` with no parameters: